Indulge With Mimi

 – Baking Temperature Too Low FIX: Increase temperature to allow shell to develop properly.

-– Poorly Beaten or Broken Meringue FIX: Use some cream of tartar or salt to stabilize meringue while beating.
+- Poorly Beaten or Broken Meringue FIX: Use some cream of tartar or vinegar to stabilize meringue while beating.
 Use a clean oil-free bowl and ensure egg whites are free of any yolks.
 Make sure you achieve stiff peaks but stop beating egg whites once it reaches that stage.

 Macaron Feet Develops Quickly and Outwards Past Its Shape